 Now, according to the Huffington Post, it’s beautiful, it’s safe and right now, it’s empty.
 Largely due to fears over security, tourists haven’t been flocking to Petra in the same numbers as previous years.
 But don’t be put off, head there in spring or autumn.

 As true masterpieces of ancient architecture, the monuments of the Acropolis should be on everyone’s must-see list.
 Of course, the Parthenon is the most famous – but it’s just one of several temples that continue to work their magic, despite the heat, crowds, and sometimes annoying guides.Make it easier for yourself by heading up to the historical site early or late in the day, or when it’s overcast.

 The Parthenon and other main buildings were built by Pericles in the fifth century BC to celebrate the cultural and political achievements of the inhabitants of Athens.
 There have been some refurbishments, but it’s mainly been left alone and protected from further damage.

 But there are more acropolises around Greece, as the term means upper city.
 They’re the safest place in a town, where the inhabitants can go as a place of refuge in times of invasion.

 While in Greece, you can also visit Delphi.
 The Telegraph name it (along with The Acropolis) as one of the 10 ancient sites you must see in your lifetime.
 They explain it was the place where the most famous oracle in the ancient world conveyed its sometimes riddling advice to Romans as well as Greeks.
 Delphi is high up in a mountain valley with stunning views, just as impressive as the ancient surroundings.

+Take a walk through history as you stop to marvel at all of these amazing sites!
 What ancient landmarks have you visited?
 Share your recommendations and experiences with us.